Mwaimbe/sdlc/Stage 4 -  Coding and Implementation.md

 fork
 A fork is a new repository that shares code and visibility settings with the original “upstream” repository.
 Forks are often used to iterate on ideas or changes before they are proposed back to the upstream repository, such as in open source projects or when a user does not have write access to the upstream repository.

+In the context of version control systems like Git, a fork and a clone refer to two different concepts:

+Fork: A fork is a copy of a repository in a version control system, typically hosted on a different platform or account.
+When you fork a repository, you create your own copy of it that you can modify independently of the original.
+This is often used when you want to contribute to someone else's project on a hosting platform like GitHub, but don't have direct write access to the original repository.

+Clone: Cloning a repository means creating a local copy of it on your own computer.
+When you clone a repository, you download a complete copy of all the files and history associated with that repository.
+This allows you to work on the code or files locally, make changes, and then push those changes back up to the original repository or to your own fork.

+In summary, while both fork and clone create copies of a repository, a fork creates a new independent copy on a different platform or account, while a clone creates a local copy on your own computer.

 github
 go to the project you want to fork